aarroyo-1/finalprojectAshleyArroyo/README.md

 ## Description

 This project will use API's Mailboxlayer and Numberify.
 That will be able to give you the information if a phone is truly valid or made up.
 Additionally, it will also be able to look up an email and check if it is valid, also!
+They have only 100 requests only per month free.

 ## Getting Started

 Would need to copy the pip installation!
+To install the necessary!

 ### Dependencies